17th Medical Group welcomes new commander

-U.S. Air Force Col. Ian Rybczynski, 17th Medical Group commander, speaks after the group's change of command ceremony at the Powell Event Center, Goodfellow Air Force Base, Texas, July 6, 2023.
+The 17th Medical Group conducted a change of command ceremony at the Powell Event Center, Goodfellow Air Force Base, Texas, July 6.

+The 17th MDG welcomed incoming commander, Col. Ian Rybczynski.
+Rybczynski was previously the 59th Medical Wing Biomedical Science Executive at Joint Base San-Antonio Lackland, Texas.

 The 17th MDG supports the 17th Training Wing in the execution of the Air Education and Training Command’s mission by ensuring the health and readiness of the base population.
-(U.S. Air Force photo by Airman 1st Class Zach Heimbuch)

 |Date Taken: